2015 Ford Edge problems

 Like every other car, Ford Edge has its own set of problems.
 But other than the faults when it comes out of the line-up, what else are the faults with this car?

-If you compare this with its competitors, it is not the nicest looking SUV on the market.
+If you compare this with its competitors, it is not the nicest-looking SUV on the market.
 For a small SUV, it is very boxy and bulky.
 The point is it is not for everyone.
 But some might be attracted to this design as well.

 Some of the features offered with this car are garbage.
 Let’s take a heated steering wheel.
 Why do we need to pay extra money for a heated steering wheel?
 If you really need some warmth, crank the heater up and the blowers towards you.
 Or you could wear a pair of gloves.
-Though this is a nice feature it is really unnecessary.
+Though this is a nice feature it is unnecessary.

 Another one of these features was the vented seat.
 It was targeted to keep the air circulating in warmer climates and heat it in cold weather.
 This is what the AC is for.
 And the seats, they don’t seem to make a drastic change anyway.